 SeaWorld San Antonio and Six Flags Fiesta Texas also have impressive light displays.
 SeaWorld San Antonio’s Christmas Celebration is the largest lights display in the state, with more than two million twinkling lights.
-It runs November 21, 2020-January 3, 2021.
+It runs from November 11, 2021-January 2, 2022.
 Included with park admission.

 Where to See Christmas Lights Across the Southwest USA

 We’ve rounded up some 2021 details on holiday lights in the Southwest outside Texas.
 Please make sure you’re checking current state-to-state travel restrictions before you plan your trip.

 Flagstaff Christmas Lights